UniMath/agda-unimath/src/species/composition-cauchy-series-species-of-types.lagda.md

 ## Idea

 The
-{{#concept "composition" Disambiguation="of Cauchy series of two species of types in subuniverses" Agda=composition-cauchy-series-species-subuniverse}}
+{{#concept "composition" Disambiguation="of Cauchy series of two species of types" Agda=composition-cauchy-series-species-types}}
 of [Cauchy series](species.cauchy-series-species-of-types.md) of two [species of types](species.species-of-types.md) `S` and `T` at `X` is defined as the Cauchy series of `S` applied to the Cauchy series of `T` at `X`.